 Several seconds later, the worried teen ran back into the room, holding a wet towel on his right hand.
 When he looked down at the Lucario, he thought that it was a bad idea for it to rest on the floor.
 Chris shook his head in panic and looked to his bed.

 "I-I need to put you on my bed so you can rest," Chris said.
 "C-can you stand up?"

 "I…I can't…" the Lucario said.

 "(Just my luck…JUST my luck…)" Chris complained mentally.
 "T-then I'll have to carry you there!" he said as he tossed the wet towel aside and knelt down to pick up the Lucario with both hands.

 Unfortunately, Chris never took his time to check that the average Lucario weighted far more than the average teenager did.
 Furthermore, since the Lucario he was treating was bigger, it was a very impossible task to lift him up the floor.
 The teen struggled, but he couldn't even budge the Lucario's body a little.
-After several tried that ended in failure, Chris stood back up and began panicking.
+After several tries that ended in failure, Chris stood back up and began panicking.